SingaporeJS/talk.js/README.md

 ## 📝 Notes to speakers

-- Be punctual for the event - _your talk may be rescheduled if you are late_
+- Be punctual for the event; talks start at 7.30pm - _your talk may be rescheduled if you are late_
 - Bring your own equipment - _laptops, video adapters, power adapters, presenter clickers, etc._
-- Request for WiFi access from the host
+- Request for wifi access from the host
-- RSVP on Meetup.com for the event - _this is for building security clearance_
+- RSVP on [Meetup.com](https://www.meetup.com/Singapore-JS) for the event - _this is for building security clearance_

 ## 👋 Chat with our community